"It is not death that a man should fear, but he should fear never beginning to live."

 Facing Death

-The Mature Lover doesn't look away from death.
+The Mature Lover does not look away from death.
 He faces it.
-And the strange thing is, looking at death makes life brighter, not darker.
+The strange thing is, looking at death makes life brighter, not darker.
 Death is not the enemy.
-The real enemy is going through life without ever really living.
-He keeps asking himself: if I died tomorrow, would I be okay with how I spent today?
+The real enemy is going through life without ever living.
+He keeps asking himself: if I died tomorrow, would I be at peace with how I spent today?

 The Addict uses pleasure and distraction to avoid death.
 The Hermit is paralyzed by death anxiety, unable to live fully because he's afraid to die.
 The Mature Lover faces death and lets that awareness fuel his living.